Students from the Research Opportunities Program share their experiences from the field.

 - May: Deadline to accept or decline a Round 2 offer

-For the 2023-24 application period, students can apply for up to 5 ROPs on the CLNx platform, between February 22 to March 22, 2023.
+For the 2025-26 application period, students can apply for up to five ROPs on the CLNx platform, between February 17 to March 16, 2025.
 If students submit more than 5 applications, only the first 5 applications submitted will be considered.
-Applications included four documents: resume/CV, a letter of intent, an unofficial transcript and an Applicant Profile Summary.
-For those interested to learn about the 2023-24 application process, please view the CLNx application process video.
-All applications will be sent to faculty supervisors on March 27, 2023.
+Applications included three documents: a resume/CV, a letter of intent and an unofficial transcript.
+To help you navigate the ROP application process on the CLNx, please refer to this how-to guide.
+All applications will be sent to faculty supervisors on March 17, 2025.

 After student applications are sent to the faculty supervisor, they then make their selections in accordance with the relevant deadlines.
 Some faculty supervisors will have interviews, phone calls or email questions to students they are considering.
 Each faculty supervisor has their own method.
 Only students who are being considered or are selected for an ROP course will be contacted by the relevant faculty supervisor.
 Selected students are required to sign an agreement (ROP contract) with their supervising professor to participate in an ROP course, and will be enrolled into the course by the Office of the Dean prior to the start of the relevant term.